Petr Šimek, Miele: The introduction of training standards was a major milestone for us

 What topics in the field of employee education are you currently working on?
 What news or improvements are you planning in the near future?

-We have a lot of areas and activities in which we want to improve, as we say in Miele, we want to be Immer Besser, which means – always better.
-We want to be better at TWI methodology as such, digitization, ways of informing workers about changes by making short videos, etc.
+We have a lot of areas and activities in which we want to improve, as we say at Miele, we want to be Immer Besser, which translates as – always better.
+We want to be better at TWI methodology as such, digitization, ways of informing workers about changes by making short videos, etc. There are many plans and we all look forward to further progress and improvement in this area.